Re-2 prepares for in-person graduations at Coal Ridge High School next weekend

 Hamilton said there is a plan to stream Coal Ridge’s ceremonies online for grandparents and everyone else that normally would have come but will not be able to due to physical distancing restrictions.
 More details will be released closer to the event.

-Even though Garfield County Public health is supportive if these types if events, they are still discouraging parties and large gatherings after these events, which where they are seeing a lot of the transmissions in the younger population.
+Even though Garfield County Public health is supportive of these types of events, they are still discouraging parties and large gatherings after these events, which is where they are seeing a lot of the transmissions in the younger population.

 RE-2 RELEASES RETURN TO LEARNING TIMELINE